 The Fire Department is responsible for issuing several permits.
-For permits related to special events, please visit www.austintexas.gov/citystage.
+For those related to special events, please visit www.austintexas.gov/citystage.

 Fire safety is of critical importance; fires can strike anywhere at any time.
 Follow these fire safety tips to ensure that your home and family remain safe, and that you have a quick method of escape from a dangerous fire situation